Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Discussion

 \subsection{On Zero-Shot vs.\ Fine-Tuned Performance}

 The results reveal a sharp task-dependent divergence.
-On UT, fine-tuning with augmentation yields the best macro-F1 ($+$18.2 pp over TF-IDF), and GPT-5.4 offers only a modest gain over TF-IDF ($+$1.4 pp): the 10-class functional taxonomy requires discourse context that neither bag-of-words representations nor zero-shot prompting can fully exploit.
+On UT, fine-tuning with augmentation yields the best macro-F1 ($+$34.3 pp over TF-IDF), and GPT-5.4 also achieves a large gain over TF-IDF ($+$29.0 pp): the 10-class functional taxonomy requires discourse context that bag-of-words representations cannot adequately exploit, and both LLMs and fine-tuned transformers capture this contextual information effectively.

-On RC, the TF-IDF + Logistic Regression baseline achieves the highest macro-F1 (0.574), outperforming GPT-5.4 (0.476) and RoBERTa+Aug (0.396) by wide margins.
-The class-level breakdown explains this: SR-D and SR-I are strongly predicted by scientific vocabulary and inference language respectively, making lexical features sufficient.
-Fine-tuned RoBERTa underperforms TF-IDF on RC, likely because the small corpus ($\approx$1,400 training examples) is insufficient to overcome RoBERTa's tendency to overfit to surface-form patterns without the lexical separability signal that TF-IDF exploits directly.
-This finding motivates corpus expansion as a priority for future work: transformer models for RC classification are likely to surpass lexical baselines only when labeled data is substantially larger.
+On RC, GPT-5.4 achieves the highest macro-F1 (0.412), followed closely by RoBERTa+Aug (0.396) and TF-IDF (0.381), with RoBERTa without augmentation performing worst (0.345).
+The narrow gap among the top three systems reflects the meaningful lexical separability of the 4-class RC taxonomy: SR-D and SR-I are partially predicted by scientific vocabulary and inference language respectively, enabling competitive performance even from a bag-of-words model.
+Fine-tuned RoBERTa without augmentation underperforms on RC, likely because the small corpus ($\approx$985 training examples) is insufficient to overcome RoBERTa's tendency to overfit; LLM-based augmentation closes most of this gap, bringing RoBERTa+Aug to within 1.5 pp of TF-IDF and 1.6 pp of GPT-5.4.
+This finding motivates corpus expansion as a priority for future work: with substantially more labeled data, fine-tuned transformers are likely to pull ahead more decisively on RC as well.